What amazing sightings

 just after Urikaruus - and with then at least 10 cars, some already blocking the road again.
 In contrast to yesterday

-Corinne had chosen a tight spot this time Since we couldn't be bothered to get entangled in the commotion,
+Corinne had chosen a tight spot this time :twisted: Since we couldn't be bothered to get entangled in the commotion,

 having had such a fantastic sighting of them the day before, we decided to rather show Hanri our appreciation for showing